rremple/intervalidus/readme.md

 - There is a separate `bench` subproject that leverages the Java Microbenchmark Harness (jmh) framework to benchmark methods, including relative performance of experimental vs. non-experimental features.

-- There are sample JSON pickling subprojects `intervalidus-upickle` and `intervalidus-weepickle` which could be useful when managing Intervalidus data in a JSON data store (e.g., MongoDB) and/or serializing data through web services.
+- There are sample JSON pickling subprojects `intervalidus-upickle`, `intervalidus-weepickle`, `intervalidus-circe`, and `intervalidus-play`, which could be useful when managing Intervalidus data in a JSON data store (e.g., MongoDB) and/or serializing data through web services.
   (There are many JSON frameworks, and one could use these subprojects as a starting point to add support for others.)